CiscoDevNet/terraform-provider-mso/website/docs/r/schema_template_contract_service_graph.html.markdown

 Manages MSO Schema Template Contract Service Graph.

 # Note: #
-Only MSO versions 3.7 and 4.2+ are compatible with this resource.
-For the MSO version 4.1 is not supported.
+This resource is only compatible with NDO versions 3.7 and 4.2+.
+NDO versions 4.0 and 4.1 are not supported.

 ## Example Usage ##